 Sure.
 The programme helps you develop through training in a number of areas, including methodology, technology, communications, strategy and concept development.
 In addition to this, you have a mentor and receive regular feedback.

 It’s predominantly for people who are still studying and it can be full time or part time.
-The goal is to be promoted from Student Assistant to Junior Associate, and the programme prepares you for a full-time position once you’ve graduated.
+The goal is to be promoted from Student Trainee to Junior Associate, and the programme prepares you for a full-time position once you’ve graduated.
 There are four programme tracks to choose from: Life Science, Data Science, Engineering and Strategy.
 I chose the Strategy track.